peerlibrary/meteor-blaze-components/README.md

 A general rule of thumb is that if you want the component to persist while data used to render the component is changing, use a data context.
 But if you want to reinitialize the component itself if your data changes, then pass that data through arguments.
 Component is always recreated when any argument changes.
-In some way arguments configure the life-long properties of a component, which then uses data context reactivelly when rendering.
+In some way arguments configure the life-long properties of a component, which then uses data context reactively when rendering.

+Another look at it is from the MVC perspective.
+Arguments configure the controller (component), while data context is the model.
+If data is coming from the database, it should probably be a data context.

 Life-cycle hooks
 ----------------